 A second feature of the siting problem is the absence of a data base which provides conclusive statistical evidence on the likely performance of the new technology and the probability distribution associated with potential accidents.
-Each of the interested parties may thus provide different estimates of the chances and consequences of certain events.
+Each of the interested parties may, thus, provide different estimates of the chances and consequences of certain events.
 There are no objective measures to settle these differences.

-This paper describes a model of the decision making process for problems such as the siting of facilities based on new technologies.
+This paper describes a model of the decision-making process for problems such as the siting of facilities based on new technologies.
 Different elements of society are affected by these projects and there are limited statistical data bases on the associated risks.
 The model considers the role of the many interested parties and their specific concerns.
-It emphasizes the potential for conflict emerging among the interested parties as a result of their differing objectives, mandates and information sources.
-We have labeled it a multi-attribute multi-party (MAMP) approach to distinguish it from the prescriptive techniques developed in the literature such as multi-attribute utility models or decision analysis.
+It emphasizes the potential for conflict emerging among the interested parties as a result of their differing objectives, mandates, and information sources.